 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
-If you receive a disclosure, about an adult colleague, it is important to reassure the child that what they say will be taken very seriously and everything possible done to help.
+If you receive a disclosure, about an adult colleague, it is important to

 In all instances the Headteacher must be informed.
 If the Headteacher is not available, then the DSL should be advised.